phusion/phusion-server-tools/README.md

 ### run

 This is a command runner with various features.
-It redirects the command's stdin to /dev/null, stdout and stderr to the log file given by `--log-file`, waits until the command has exited and returns with the same exit code.
+It redirects the command's stdin to /dev/null, its stdout and stderr to `tee $GIVEN_LOG_FILE`, waits until the command has exited and returns with the same exit code.

 The following features are also available: